George-Miao/rustified/README.md

 // passing the `request_type` parameter to the endpoint configuration.
 //
 // Note: The `#[endpoint(body)]` attribute tags are technically optional in the
 // below example.
-If no `body` attribute is found anywhere then rustify defaults
+If no `body` attribute is found anywhere then rustified defaults
 // to serializing all "untagged" fields as part of the body.
 Fields can be opted
 // out of this behavior by tagging them with #[endpoint(skip)].
 #[derive(Builder, Endpoint)]